binyameenc-c/namaz/replit.md

 - Run `npm run start` to start the production server

 ## Recent Changes (December 2025)
+- **Database-backed Students & Classes**: Students and classes are now stored in PostgreSQL database, syncing across all devices instead of browser localStorage
 - **Teacher Authentication**: Login/registration system supporting up to 5 teachers with secure password hashing
 - **Mobile App Support**: Added Capacitor for Android APK generation
 - **Auto-save attendance**: Attendance is automatically saved when leaving the attendance page